DKFZ-ODCF/RNAseqWorkflow/README.md

 Other parameters were as default, or only pertinent for particular samples (e.g. list of FASTQ files or definitions of the RG line).

-Duplicate marking of the resultant main alignment file was performed using sambamba (version, https://www.ncbi.nlm.nih.gov/pubmed/25697820) using 8 threads.
+Duplicate marking of the resultant main alignment file was done with sambamba (**version**, https://www.ncbi.nlm.nih.gov/pubmed/25697820) using 8 threads.

-The Chimeric file was sorted using samtools sort (version, https://www.ncbi.nlm.nih.gov/pubmed/19505943), and then duplicates were marked using sambamba.
+The Chimeric file was sorted using samtools sort (**version**, https://www.ncbi.nlm.nih.gov/pubmed/19505943), and then duplicates were marked using sambamba.

 BAM indexes were generated using sambamba.

-Quality control analysis was performed using the `samtools flagstat` command, and the rnaseqc tool (version, https://www.ncbi.nlm.nih.gov/pubmed/22539670) with the 1000 genomes assembly and gencode 19 gene models.
+Quality control analysis was performed using the `samtools flagstat` command, and the rnaseqc tool (**version**, https://www.ncbi.nlm.nih.gov/pubmed/22539670) with the 1000 genomes assembly and gencode 19 gene models.
 Depth of Coverage analysis for rnaseqc was turned off.

-Featurecounts (version, https://www.ncbi.nlm.nih.gov/pubmed/24227677​) was used to perform gene specific read counting over exon features based on the gencode 19 gene models.
+Featurecounts (**version**, https://www.ncbi.nlm.nih.gov/pubmed/24227677) was used to perform gene specific read counting over exon features based on the gencode 19 gene models.
 Both reads of a paired fragment were used for counting and the quality threshold was set to 255 (which indicates that STAR found a unique alignment).
 Strand unspecific counting was used.

 A custom script was used to calculate RPKM and TPM expression values.
 For total library abundance calculations, all genes on chromosomes X, Y, MT and rRNA and tRNA genes were omitted as they are likely to introduce library size estimation biases.

 Gene fusions were identified using the arriba algorithm (version, https://github.com/suhrig/arriba/).

+### Software Versions

+Usually, the software versions used for the analysis are set in one of the scripts in the  `resources/analysisTools\rnaseqworkflow\environments` directory.
+Which of these scripts was used for your analyses is determined by the `workflowEnvironmentScript` variable.
+Dependent on that script, specific version number may also have been set in e.g. the configuration files or command-line.
+In this case, the actually used value can be found in the `roddyExecutionStore/exec_*/*.parameter` files.

+Currently, there are two example environment setup scripts.
+One of them loads a "composite" module, which makes it very hard or impossible to identify the software version just from the logging output.
+If such an environment is used, the only option you have is to load the "composite" module, and check the versions manually.

+The second example uses `_VERSION` variables that specify the version of the module to load.
+In this case, you can just do a grep on `_VERSION` on the `.parameter` file to retrieve the software versions.

 ### Installation of ...